Want to buy a guitar pack but not sure how to choose one?

 To help you choose your dream guitar, take a look at the most famous guitars in the music world.

 The hard rock café displays the most beautiful guitars.
 It’s possible to find them all over the world, in every big capital.
 And even though some have trouble finding a buyer, others sell at thousands of dollars.
-Now let’s admire some of the guitars played by our music idols.
+Now let’s admire some of the guitars played by our music idols – from the standard Stratocaster to a Gibson custom.

-Here are four from among the most expensive on the market:
+These are not for those of you looking for the cheapest electric guitar pack.
+Here are four from among the most expensive guitar models on the market:

 The original guitar is worth 2 million dollars today.
 The most recent models are valued at well over $3000.